 First and foremost, this blog is meant to be a fun, clean, and stress-free environment for you and me, which is why I have decided to remove the comment feature from this blog.
 Visit the contact page if you would like to contact me.

-Most of my projects and tutorials are simple and inexpensive, and the resources I list are largely free.
-So with these resources and very little money you will be creating your own fun and heartfelt handmade projects in no time!
+Most of the projects and tutorials are simple and inexpensive, and the resources I list are largely free.
+So with these resources and very little money you will be creating your own fun and heartfelt handmade projects in no time

 It is for me.
 I miss being able to express myself artistically and creatively.
 Sure.
 I can do that in my living room of my home while I’m curled up on the couch with my kitty, Daphne, watching Netflix.
 But blogging holds me accountable for completing my projects, which is always an issue for me.
 I tend to have a ton of WIPs going at once, but I have a hard time getting around to finishing them.